Abydos, Egypt: Brewery

 On 14 February 2021, Egyptian and American archaeologists discovered what could be the oldest brewery in the world dating from around 3100 BCE at the reign of King Narmer.
 Dr. Matthew Adams, one of the leaders of the mission, stated that it was used to make beer for royal rituals.

+Portal Temple

+At the back of the main Oisris temple, outside of the enclosure well, near the cemetery areas, there was the Portal Temple that was built or at least finished by Ramses II.
+Only the front part with four columns of the temple is preserved.